Bakhchysarai

+Since the beginning of the Russo-Ukrainian War in 2014, it has been occupied by the Russian Federation.

 Geography

 Bakhchysarai lies in a narrow valley of the Çürük Suv river, about 30 Kilometers south-west of Simferopol.

 History

-The earliest known artifacts of human provenance found in the valley date from the Mesolithic period.
+The earliest known man-made objects found in the valley date from the Mesolithic period.
 Settlements have existed in the valley since Late Antiquity.

-The founding of Bakhchysarai was preceded by the Qırq Yer fortress (modern Çufut Qale), Salaçıq, and Eski Yurt — these have become incorporated into the urban area of modern Bakhchysarai.
+Before the founding of Bakhchysarai the Qırq Yer fortress (modern Çufut Qale), Salaçıq, and Eski Yurt were built.
+These have since become incorporated into the urban area of modern Bakhchysarai.

 Bakhchysarai first appears in historical documents in 1502.
-In 1532 Sahib I Giray, the Khan of Crimea from 1532 to 1551, established his residence there.
+In 1532 Sahib I Giray, Khan of Crimea from 1532 to 1551, established his residence there.
 From that time it served as the capital of the Crimean Khanate and the center of political and cultural life of the Crimean Tatar people.
+In 1675 the town was sacked by Cossacks during Ivan Sirko's Crimean Campaign.
 In 1736 the town was burned during the Russo-Turkish War (1735–1739).
 Following the annexation of the Crimean Khanate by the Russian Empire in 1783, Bakhchysarai became an ordinary town, having lost administrative significance.
-However, it remained the cultural center of the Crimean Tatars for several decades afterward, fostered by Ismail Gaspirali (1851-1914) who founded the local newspaper Tercüman in 1883.
+However, it remained a cultural center of the Crimean Tatars for several decades afterward, fostered by Ismail Gaspirali (1851-1914) who founded the local newspaper Terciman in 1883.

 During the Crimean War of 1853–56, Bakhchysarai essentially became a hospital town as wounded Russian soldiers from the battlefield were brought in to be treated.
 The Battle of the Alma, one of the earliest battles of the war, took place not far from the city in 1854.
 But although the city was close to the front line, the Turks and their European allies never took it, as the port city of Sevastopol was their primary wartime objective.

 With the collapse of the Russian Empire in 1917 and the unification of several socialist republics that had been part of the Russian Empire, Bakhchysarai became part of the Soviet Union (established 30 December 1922) in 1922.

-The Sürgün, the deportation of the Crimean Tatars by the Soviets during the Second World War, took place on 18 May 1944 in Bakhchysarai.
-The expulsion was prompted by accusations that the Tatars had collaborated with the Axis occupiers (1941-1944).
-Although deportation of some Tatars in Crimea had begun as early as 1860, during the era of the Russian Empire, the Sürgün delivered the final blow, as the city was rendered empty of Crimean Tatars.
+The Sürgün, the deportation of the Crimean Tatars of 18 May 1944 in Bakhchysarai was prompted by accusations that the Tatars collaborated with the Axis occupiers.
+Although deportation of some Tatars in Crimea began as early as 1860, under the Russian Empire, the Sürgün delivered the final blow, emptying the city of Tatars.
 They were not to return to the city until 1989, when Soviet policies relaxed.

 Bakhchysarai became a part of newly independent Ukraine in 1991.
 However, it became a de facto part of the Russian Federation when Russian Armed Forces invaded and annexed the city and the whole of Crimea in 2014.